robolytix/robolytix-sdk/README.md

 There two ways of integration your application with Robolytix.

-1. Send message to Robolytix (individual message or in bulk)
+1. Send message to Robolytix ([individual message](#send-message-data) or [in bulk](#send-bulk-message-data))
-2. Integrate full-featured connector (with getting other entities like process)
+2. Integrate full-featured connector (with other entities like process)

-## Sending message data
+## Send message data

 Main endpoint for sending data from process to Robolytix for analysis is **/messages** endpoint.
 Detailed description is located in specification https://api.robolytix.com/apidoc/.
 Following example sends data with popular *cURL* utility.
 ```bash
 # options -v and -i are for verbose mode and writing HTTP headers to output
 curl -X POST -H 'Authorization: Token 0cf4f956-1230-4e07-a746-94c09598a483' -H 'Content-Type: application/json' -d '{"name":"Start process","type":"start","processid":"55624b9f-63ca-4793-8412-082b43a4db39"}' -v -i 'https://api.robolytix.com/v1/messages'
 ```

+### Send bulk message data

+There is also endpoint **/messages/bulk** for sending multiple messages at once.
+It process the same message structure as previous endpoint, but accepts array of these records.

+It is highly suggested to use property *createdon*.
+This property represents the time, when reported event occurs in your system.
+If the value is empty, the message received time will be used.

 ## How to integrate connector